 Whether or not we loved ourselves before we met a narcissist, is irrelevant.
 The fact is, we were sold on the idea that a narcissist did love us in a grandiose narc fashion, then they went about the business of abusing us.
 In that abuse, they also relentlessly verbally berated us, insidiously blamed us over and over again, sending us the message that somehow the abuse was our fault and that we were not worthy of anything more.

-By the time we wise up and decide to put them behind us, the habit, obsession and addiction takes over and drives us to think, feel and behave in ways that don’t rationally make any sense to us.
+By the time we wise up and decide to put them behind us, the habit, obsession, and addiction takes over and drives us to think, feel and behave in ways that don’t rationally make any sense to us.

 Time and time again, I’ve heard survivors say that they “know” they should be happy the narcissist is out of their lives and not have any feelings of missing their abuser, but to their dismay, they DO miss them and have feelings of longing they don’t understand.
-It’s difficult when your brain gets it, but your heart (and self worth) aren’t on the same page.
+It’s difficult when your brain gets it, but your heart (and self-worth) aren’t on the same page.

 Let’s explore what makes NO CONTACT, the thing that’s going to free us, save us and get us clear is so difficult:

 YES.
 IT’S REAL.
 The narcissist is a very insidious abuser.
 It took me 3 years to call my situation abusive and I had to be led to that label by 3 mental health professionals and a superior court judge.
-Their disorder is one that cannot accept ANY accountability – so imagine each 24 hours that you spend in a narcissist’s presence will be full of ways, reasons, and “evidence” of how things are YOUR fault.
+Their disorder is one that cannot accept ANY accountability – so imagine every 24 hours that you spend in a narcissist’s presence will be full of ways, reasons, and “evidence” of how things are YOUR fault.
 Targets are responsible, empathic people to begin with.
 If, day in and out, we are told that happiness would be ours if we could just DO WHAT THE NARC SAYS, or STOP what they tell us to stop.
 We begin to be so exhausted, we’ll buckle to the blame and try to fix it.

 There are many false confessions on record, by innocent people who were so pressured by being told they were responsible and feared their accusers that they acquiesced just to get the pressure to stop.
 Same principle.